 Ogier appeared to give up the fight early on in the rally and just wanted to make it to the end, a final kick in the teeth came on the power stage where 5th fastest time was all that he could muster up to finish 8th overall.

-Citroën have an amazing track record in Germany winning the event 11 times with Loeb and Sordo since it joined the WRC in 2002, clearly the car is a bad egg.
-Citroën have said they are committed to the WRC for at least next year and Ogier is contracted for one last season before retirement, only time will tell how the whole situation will play out.
+Citroën has an amazing track record in Germany winning the event 11 times with Loeb and Sordo since it joined the WRC in 2002, clearly, the car is a bad egg.
+Citroën has said they are committed to the WRC for at least next year and Ogier is contracted for one last season before retirement, only time will tell how the whole situation will play out.
 Ogier and Citroën now have only four rally’s to salvage the season.
-Unless something miraculous occurs, then I think it’s safe to say that Germany was the defining moment for Citroën & Ogier’s exit for the drivers title fight this year.
+Unless something miraculous occurs, then I think it’s safe to say that Germany was the defining moment for Citroën & Ogier’s exit for the driver’s title fight this year.

-At this point in the season it is difficult to predict what lies ahead for Norwegian, Andreas Mikkelsen.
+At this point in the season, it is difficult to predict what lies ahead for Norwegian, Andreas Mikkelsen.
 So far this year he has had two retirements and two podiums in the Hyundai i20, which currently places him 5th in the drivers’ standings.
-Which on the face of it isn’t particularly that bad but one gets the impression that Hyundai were expecting more.
+Which on the face of it isn’t particularly that bad but one gets the impression that Hyundai was expecting more.